DevKhalyd/public-projects-multirepo/software_design_and_architecture/enterprise_patterns/overview.md

 Repositories are a pattern used in enterprise application development to provide a consistent and abstracted way to access data storage.
 Repositories act as an abstraction layer between the application and the data storage, providing a consistent and simple API for data access and manipulation.

 A repository is a pattern that can be used to organize the data access code and encapsulate the logic of retrieving and storing objects.
 Repositories provide a way to separate the concerns of the data access from the rest of the application, allowing the application code to be written against an interface and not a specific data storage technology.

+## Mappers

+Mappers are a pattern used in enterprise application development to provide a consistent and abstracted way to map between different data models.
+They act as an abstraction layer between the application and the data storage, providing a consistent and simple API for data transformation.

+A mapper is a component that can be used to convert data from one format or model to another.
+For example, a mapper can be used to convert data from a database model to a domain model, or from a domain model to a data transfer object (DTO).

+## Transaction Script

+Transaction Script is a pattern used in enterprise application development that organizes business logic into a single procedural script.
+It is often used for simple CRUD (create, read, update, delete) operations, where all of the logic for a specific transaction is contained in a single script or function.
+This pattern is simple to implement and easy to understand, but can become unwieldy as the complexity of the application increases.
+Alternative patterns such as Domain-Driven Design (DDD) and the Active Record pattern may be more appropriate for more complex applications.

+## Commands Queries

+The Command and Query Responsibility Segregation (CQRS) pattern is a technique used in enterprise application development to separate the responsibilities of handling command (write) operations and query (read) operations for performing actions that change the state of the system, such as creating, updating, or deleting data.
+These operations are handled by Command Handlers, which are responsible for validating the data and executing the appropriate business logic.

+Queries are used for retrieving data from the system, such as reading data from a database or a cache.
+These operations are handled by Query Handlers, which are responsible for executing the appropriate query and returning the data to the caller.

+## Value Objects

+Value Objects are a pattern used in enterprise application development to represent simple, immutable values that are used to model domain concepts.
+They are typically used to encapsulate data that is not an entity, but is important to the domain.

+A Value Object is defined by its value rather than its identity, meaning that two Value Objects with the same value are considered to be equal, regardless of their identity.

+## Domain Models

+Domain Models are a pattern used in enterprise application development to represent the business concepts and rules of a specific domain.
+They are typically used to model the problem domain, or the area of expertise of a specific business.

+A Domain Model is a collection of objects that represent the real-world concepts and entities of the domain.
+These objects are typically modeled as classes or types, and they encapsulate the data and behavior that is specific to the domain.
+They are responsible for representing the state and behavior of the business concepts they model, and for enforcing the rules and constraints of the domain.

+## Entities

+Entities are a pattern used in enterprise application development to represent the business concepts that have a unique identity and a lifetime.
+They are typically used to model real-world objects or concepts that have a distinct identity and a lifecycle, such as a customer, an order, or an account.

+An Entity is defined by its identity, meaning that two entities with the same identity are considered to be the same, regardless of their state.
+Entities usually have a unique identifier, such as a primary key, that is used to identify them.
+They also have an associated set of properties or attributes that describe their state.

+## ORMs

+ORM stands for Object-Relational Mapping, it is a technique used in enterprise application development to map between the object-oriented programming model and the relational database model.
+It allows developers to work with objects in their code, while the ORM tool takes care of translating those objects into the appropriate database operations.

+ORMs are designed to abstract away the complexity of working with a relational database and allow developers to interact with the database using a higher-level, object-oriented API.
+They provide a set of libraries and tools that map the objects in the code to the tables and rows in the database, and vice versa.
+This allows developers to work with the data using a familiar object-oriented paradigm, rather than having to write complex SQL queries.